michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0031.md

 - v: torment emotionally or mentally
 - n: the act of distorting something so it seems to mean something it was not intended to mean
 ### Family
-torture: self-torture, tortured, torturer, tortures, torturesome, torturing, torturous+;tortured: torturedly;torturer: torturers;torturesome: torturesomely;torturing: torturingly, torturings;torturous: torturously
+- torture: self-torture, tortured, torturer, tortures, torturesome, torturing, torturous+
+- tortured: torturedly
+- torturer: torturers
+- torturesome: torturesomely
+- torturing: torturingly, torturings
+- torturous: torturously
 ### Examples
 - “Torture and cruel, inhuman, and degrading treatment is never a morally permissible option, even if lives depend on gaining information,” the manual said.
 - "Our prisons were built to annihilate, torture and kill."